awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 {{% /expand%}}

 ## Prepare Glue Crawler
 You will need to do this in Data Collection Account only if you choose Manual or Automated multi-account option.
-The latest version of cloud formation deployment do not require this step.
+The latest version of cloud formation deployment does not require this step.

 {{%expand "Click here to expand step by step instructions" %}}